 3. Bonus tip!
 Use a VPN service.
 A lot of travel prices are set to match the economy is a country you are in now.
 So let’s say you are searching for hotel prices in Barcelona from the US, you can find a better deal sometimes if you were searching from a computer that was actually in Spain.

 A VPN service will mask your IP address to the country of your choice, no matter where you are currently.
+And a VPN will protect you from cyber attacks as well.
 Personally, I use ExpressVPN and I fully recommend them.
 Get ExpressVPN now.

 There are many flight comparison sites out there, all with their own strengths, but Skyscanner deals was my ticket to a great holiday this time around.
 They are really awesome special features.
 Let’s take a look at them.